 “Doesn’t the water company use electricity to pump the water?”

-She hadn’t thought about that.
-Fresh worry made Melissa’s insides clench.
+Melissa hadn’t thought about that.
+Fresh worry made her insides clench.
 What would happen if people couldn’t get water?
 She didn’t even want to consider that.
 Fortunately, they had a decent amount of water stored at their house, thanks to the suggestion of their next-door neighbor, Stan, who was into prepping.

 “I guess I’m ready to go,” Melissa said, but she felt more unprepared than she ever had in her life.